lankton/android-anyshape/README.md

 ## Dependencies
 ### latest version
-see it as an icon int the beginning of the README file.
+see it as an icon in the beginning of the README file.
 ### gradle
 ```
 compile 'cn.lankton:anyshape:latest version'